kellian-b/kubernetes/README.md

 <h2>10- Configuring PXE/tftpd-hpa to automate installation from scratch</h2>
 <h2>11- Kubernetes Cluster install</h2>

-<p>First of all, we need to install Docker with a validated version for Kubernetes.<br>
+<p>First of all, we need to install Docker with a validated version for Kubernetes on <b>ALL</b> of the nodes that will use Kubernetes.<br>

 <b>Step 1 : Installing Docker</b>